dotnet/docs-maui/docs/user-interface/layouts/verticalstacklayout.md

 ## Position and size child views

-The size and position of child views within a <xref:Microsoft.Maui.Controls.VerticalStackLayout> depends upon the values of the child views' `HeightRequest` and `WidthRequest` properties, and the values of their `HorizontalOptions` properties.
+The size and position of child views within a <xref:Microsoft.Maui.Controls.VerticalStackLayout> depends upon the values of the child views' <xref:Microsoft.Maui.Controls.VisualElement.HeightRequest> and <xref:Microsoft.Maui.Controls.VisualElement.WidthRequest> properties, and the values of their `HorizontalOptions` properties.
 In a <xref:Microsoft.Maui.Controls.VerticalStackLayout>, child views expand to fill the available width when their size isn't explicitly set.

 The `HorizontalOptions` properties of a <xref:Microsoft.Maui.Controls.VerticalStackLayout>, and its child views, can be set to fields from the `LayoutOptions` struct, which encapsulates an *alignment* layout preference.
 This layout preference determines the position and size of a child view within its parent layout.